lemelon/cozysdk-client/tuto.md

 So I've added four functions to the controller file : send, update, destroy, and updateContactList.

-The only complex call is the ‘all' request.
+The only complex call is the `all` request.
 That is why I decided to factorize it as the Contact.Fctr.js file.

 ### Going further